stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 ## Abstract

-This SIP a new wrapped Bitcoin asset, called sBTC, which would be implemented on Stacks 3.0 and later as a SIP-010 token.
+This SIP proposes a new wrapped Bitcoin asset, called sBTC, which would be implemented on Stacks 3.0 and later as a SIP-010 token.
 Stacks today offers a smart contract runtime for Stacks-hosted assets, and the forthcoming Stacks [3.0 release](https://github.com/stacksgov/sips/blob/main/sips/sip-021/sip-021-nakamoto.md) provides lower transaction latency than Bitcoin for Stacks transactions.
 By providing a robust BTC-wrapping mechanism based on [threshold signatures](https://eprint.iacr.org/2020/852.pdf), users would be able to lock their real BTC on the Bitcoin chain, instantiate an equal amount of sBTC tokens on Stacks, use these sBTC tokens on Stacks, and eventually redeem them for real BTC at 1:1 parity, minus the cost of the relevant blockchain transaction fees.

 This is the first of several SIPs that describe such a system.
 This SIP describes the threshold signature mechanism and solicits from the ecosystem both a list of signers and the criteria for vetting them.
 These sBTC signers would be responsible for collectively holding all locked BTC and redeeming sBTC for BTC upon request.
 Given the high-stakes nature of their work, the authors of this SIP believe that such a wrapped asset can only be made to work in practice if the Stacks ecosystem members can reach broad consensus on how these signers are chosen.
 Thus, the first sBTC SIP put forth for activation concerns the selection of sBTC signers.